Reviews You Can Rely On

 The Hot Pocket was incredibly hot around the edges and slightly overcooked.

-This uneven heating pattern aligns with what I observed in the heat map testing — the cool center spot creates real challenges when cooking items that need consistent temperature throughout.
+This uneven heating pattern aligns with what we observed in the heat map testing — the cool center spot creates real challenges when cooking items that need consistent temperature throughout.
 While the GE GCST10A1WSS gets food to safe eating temperatures, the quality and enjoyment factor suffer compared to more evenly heating units.

 Defrosting

 The defrosting capability of the GE GCST10A1WSS proved to be one of its strongest features during my testing.
-I used a fully frozen one-pound block of ground beef for this evaluation, selecting the weight-based defrost setting that accommodates up to 5.9 pounds.

 The microwave performed exceptionally well, with the defrost cycle including helpful audio prompts to turn the meat partway through the 7-minute and 8-second cycle.
 By the end of the process, nearly all of the ground turkey was properly defrosted, and I could easily poke my finger through most of the block.
 Only a tiny section remained frozen, and the surrounding meat could be easily scraped away.